signalfx/heroku-signalfx-buildpack/README.md

-# heroku-signalfx-buildpack
+# SignalFx Smart Agent Heroku Buildpack

-Heroku buildpack to install and run the SignalFx Agent on Dynos
+This is a Heroku buildpack to install and run the SignalFx Smart Agent on Dynos.